 Start and Test Pentaho

-Once you have upgraded your software, restored your data and configurations, and updated your Pentaho Design Tools, all that remains is to start and test your new Pentaho server software:
+Once you have upgraded your software and updated your Pentaho Design Tools, all that remains is to start and test your new Pentaho server software.

 - Begin with Starting the Pentaho Server after an Archive Installation.